mattermost/docs/source/install/cloud-changelog.md

  - The post menu is now only rendered on the root post when hovered upon.
  - Updated a library used for storing drafts and other data in browser storage.
  - Updated Playbooks version to 1.24.1.
  - Enabled performance telemetry tracking for production deployments not running in developer mode.
-Disabled when telemetry is toggled off.
+This telemetry tracking is disabled when telemetry is toggled off.

 #### Performance
  - Reduced the number of menu components listening for keyboard and mouse events.
  - Rerendering of ``CustomStatusEmoji`` component is now avoided on post hovering.
- - Removes collapsed sidebar menu from the DOM on sidebar collapse and vise versa on sidebar expand.
+ - Removed the collapsed sidebar menu from the DOM on sidebar collapse and expand.
- - Re-rendering of TextBox links component below post box while typing is now avoided.
+ - Re-rendering of ``TextBox`` links component below the post box while typing is now avoided.

 #### Plugins
  - Added an ``OnInstall()`` plugin hook.